Optimizing pandas for FHIR JSON Parsing: High-Throughput Clinical ETL

 import ijson

-"""Yields individual FHIR resources without materializing the full Bundle."""
+"""Yield individual FHIR resources without materializing the whole Bundle.

 with open(bundle_path, "rb") as f: